re-plicate/DynaGraph/README.md

 test.py is for evaluating the DynaGraph.

 ## 1.dataset
-This project includes 3 widely used datasets PeMS04, PeMS08 and Q-Traffic for reproducing the results.
+This project includes 3 widely used datasets PeMS04, PeMS08, and a new added large-size dataset Q-Traffic for reproducing the results.
 Regarding the Q-Traffic dataset, it consists of three sub-datasets: query sub-dataset, traffic speed sub-dataset and road network sub-dataset.
 We conducted experiments on the traffic speed sub-dataset.

 ### Traffic Speed Sub-dataset
 This sub-dataset was collected in Beijing, China between April 1, 2017 and May 31, 2017, from the [Baidu Map](https://map.baidu.com).
 This sub-dataset contains 15,073 road segments covering approximately 738.91 km.
 Figure 1 shows the spatial distribution of these road segments, respectively.